Andre-Sacilotti/Google-Contact-Organizer/README.md

 ## Api Documentation

-You can check the swagger documentation here(WIP)
+You can check the swagger documentation [here](https://desafio-conecta-d4fbb.rj.r.appspot.com/).

 ## How to use